bodrick/awesome/TOPICS.md

 *   [SixBytesUnder/infoboard](https://github.com/SixBytesUnder/infoboard) - Infoboard showing time, weather, calendar events, photos from local folder or online sources as background and Transport for London status updates.
 Intended for Raspberry Pi, but should work on any machine with NodeJS available.

 ## infoboard

 *   [SixBytesUnder/infoboard](https://github.com/SixBytesUnder/infoboard) - Infoboard showing time, weather, calendar events, photos from local folder or online sources as background and Transport for London status updates.
 Intended for Raspberry Pi, but should work on any machine with NodeJS available.

-## weather

-*   [SixBytesUnder/infoboard](https://github.com/SixBytesUnder/infoboard) - Infoboard showing time, weather, calendar events, photos from local folder or online sources as background and Transport for London status updates.
-Intended for Raspberry Pi, but should work on any machine with NodeJS available.